Formal wear: History

 Clothing norms and fashions fluctuated regionally in the Middle Ages.

 More widespread conventions emerged around royal courts in Europe in the more interconnected Early Modern era.
-The justacorps with cravat, breeches and tricorne hat was established as the first suit (in an anarchaic sense) by the 1660s-1790s.
-It was sometimes distinguished by day and evening wear.
+The justacorps with cravat, breeches and tricorne hat was established as the first proper suit by the 1660s-1790s.
+It was sometimes distinguished by day and evening versions.

-By the Age of Revolution in the Late Modern era, it was replaced by the previously-casual country leisure wear-associated front cutaway dress coat around the 1790s-1810s.
+By the Age of Revolution in the Late Modern era, around the 1790s-1810s, it was replaced by the front cutaway dress coat, which had previously been casual country leisure wear.
 At the same time, breeches were gradually replaced by pantaloons, as were tricorne hats by bicorne hats and ultimately by the top hat by the 19th century and thenceforth.

 By the 1820s, the dress coat was replaced as formal day wear by the dark, closed-front knee-length frock coat.
 However, the dress coat from the transition period was maintained as formal evening wear in the form of white tie, remaining so until this day.

 By the 1840s, the first cutaway morning coats of contemporary style emerged, which would eventually replace the frock coat as formal day wear by the 1920s.

 Likewise, starting from the 1860s, fashion evolved to gradually introduce the more sportive, shorter suit jacket, likewise originating in country leisure wear.
 This evolved into the semi-formal evening wear black tie from the 1880s and the informal wear suit accepted by polite society from the 1920s.